kapelner/bartMachine/README.md

 ------------------

-To install the bartMachine package in R, you first need to install Java and rJava and configure your computer, then you can install the package from CRAN or compile from source
+To install the bartMachine package in R, you first need to install Java and rJava and configure your computer, then you can install the package from CRAN or compile from source.

 ### Install Java JDK (not the JRE)

-Download the latest [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html "Download the Java JDK for all operating systems") and install it properly. rJava requires the JDK; you cannot just have a JRE.
-We recommend installing JDK for Java 7 so you can get all the latest benefits (the shipped release of bartMachine is in Java 6r27 for the most widespread compatibility).
+Download the latest [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html "Download the Java JDK for all operating systems") and install it properly (Java7 or above required). rJava requires the JDK; you cannot just have a JRE.

 ### Install rJava